maxlew/markr-ingestion-processing-api/README.md

 ## Assumptions
-When the lights go out the postgres database content maintained.
+When the lights go out the postgres database contents are maintained.
 I'm not quite sure if AWS deletes the EKS volumes if you don't pay you bills, I assume they just stop the running instances... but at some point surely they kill the whole account.
 If that happened all the test data would be lost, that would be bad.

 The postgres library is handling SQL injection issues for me.
 It says so, I trust it, but I didn't explicitly test it.
 If it doesn't there's a whole lot of validation code that should go here.